 You’ll have the opportunity to create a loyal brand advocate from your winner, plus gather heaps of social proof for your business and brand in the form of photos and testimonials from happy winners.
 Social proof from peers (as opposed to salesy marketing from companies) is a LOT more effective at converting sales.

-5. They’re not that expensive
+5. They’re not that expensive, all things considered.

 You don’t (necessarily) have to spend a fortune.
 You can get away with spending as little as the cost of your prize and your time.
 The success of a competition doesn’t directly correlate to the value of the prize or the ad budget, but the careful strategy behind the competition.

-6. You’ll gather marketing material
+6. You’ll gather quality marketing material.

 Your entrants can potentially create your marketing material for you.
 Imagine not having to scramble for Instagram post ideas or draft up new t-shirt slogan ideas and designs.
 Launch a competition and get inspiration directly from the people who buy your service or product whilst rewarding them for their contribution.